rails/rails/guides/source/action_mailer_basics.md

 ```

 Then in the view, you can reference `attachments` as a hash and specify the file
 you want to show inline.
-You can call `url` on the hash and pass result into the
+You can call `url` on the hash and pass the result into the
 `image_tag` method:

 ```html+erb